SiLab-Bonn/Embedded-System-Lab/docs/source/afe.rst

 .. admonition:: Exercise 0.
 Preparatory questions

   #.
-The injection circuit generates a negative charge pulse of the size **Cinj** times the voltage step amplitude **VINJ**.
-What is the charge in femto Coulomb generated by a voltage step of 1 mV with **Cinj**  = 0.5 pF?
-What is the maximum charge that can be injected with **VINJ_max** = 1 V?
+The injection circuit generates a charge signal of the size :math:`C_{inj} \cdot V_{inj}`.
+What is the charge in femto Coulomb generated by a voltage step of 100 mV with :math:`C_{inj} = 0.1 pF`?
+What is the charge step size for :math:`V_{inj} = 0.5 mV` which corresponds to the LSB size of the voltage DAC?
+Also calculate the values in units of the elementary charge (electrons).
   #.
-What is the expected CSA output voltage for a charge of 1 fC and a feedback capacitance of 0.5 pF?
-What is the shape of the CSA waveform?
+An ideal charge sensitive amplifier generates a step-like output waveform in response to an instantaneous charge signal at the input.
+What is the **CSA** output step amplitude for an input charge of 1 fC given the feedback capacitance of 1 pF?
+How is the charge transfer gain defined and what is the unit of the charge transfer gain?
   #.
-The shaping amplifier has an internal gain of 100.
-What is the peak amplitude of the output signal using equal high- and lowpass time constants for an input voltage step of 10 mV?
+A shaping amplifier responds with a characteristic output pulse to a step-like input waveform.
+What is the peak pulse amplitude for a input step with a unit amplitude (i.e. 1 V)?
+Assume a CR-RC (high-pass + low-pass filter) with equal time constants.
   #.
-What is the total charge sensitivity of the AFE chain (CSA + SHA) i.e., peak amplitude in mV at the shaper output per fC charge at the CSA input?
+What is the total charge sensitivity of the analog front-end chain (CSA + SHA) i.e., peak amplitude in mV at the shaper output per fC (or electron) charge at the CSA input?
+  #.
+The threshold voltage to detect a signal with the comparator is set by a DAC with an LSB size of 0.5 mV.
+What is the equivalent LSB size in fC or electrons?
   #.
 An amplitude histogram of an ideal noise-free system would consist of a delta-like peaks for the baseline and the shaped signal produced by a constant input charge.
 In a real system, however, noise is overlaying the ideal signals, leading to fluctuations of the analog amplitudes.
 Modify the amplitude histogram to reflect these fluctuation (assume a Gaussian distribution of the noise).
   #.
 The threshold of the comparator should be set in a way, that the noise is suppressed and only the signals are detected.
 Draw an optimum threshold in your amplitude histogram.
 What would happen if the threshold was too low, what would happen if it was too high?
 How are purity and efficiency of the detection process defined in this context?
 What happens if baseline and signal fluctuations are getting to close to each other?
   #.
 What is the equivalent noise charge (ENC) in fC for a noise amplitude of 10 mV given the charge sensitivity calculated above?